-Sitting on the banks of the River Ant..
+Sitting on the banks of the River Ant

-is the How Hill trust estate which consists of two historical houses, gardens and three windmills (Turf Fen, Boardman’s Mill and Clayrack Mill).
+The three windmills are located at the How Hill trust estate which consists of two historical houses, gardens and three windmills (Turf Fen, Boardman’s Mill and Clayrack Mill).
 Visiting in winter doesn’t do this estate any favours as it really comes into flowering beauty in the spring however we were still able to enjoy its offerings during the starkest of months.

+To say the weather was dreich was an understatement as the dank mist clung to the branches, sitting low in the sky.
 Dreich is a fabulous Scottish word that perfectly describes the weather the day we visited.
 Poor visibility, low lying fog, drizzle and dank coldness met us as we got out of the car and embraced the chill.

-How Hill Estate
+The How Hill Estate

 The How Hill Estate comprises of a study centre with a thatched, Edwardian house, acres of reed, marsh, woodland and a small broad, together with a marshman’s cottage, a secret garden and three restored drainage mills.